 - Poor Physical Development: Babies with growth delays or chronic conditions, such as lung disease, may benefit from enhanced calorie intake.

-- Medical Recovery: After surgery or prolonged illness, extra-calorie formula supports healing, energy restoration, and overall recovery.
+- Medical Recovery: After surgery or prolonged illness, an extra-calorie formula supports healing, energy restoration, and overall recovery.

-- Holle Baby Formula: Organic, cow’s milk-based, enriched with vitamins, omega-3 and omega-6 fatty acids for brain and eye development.
+- Holle Baby Formula: Organic, cow’s milk-based, enriched with vitamins, omega-3, and omega-6 fatty acids for brain and eye development.

 - Similac NeoSure: 22 calories per ounce, formulated for premature babies, rich in protein and minerals.